-Vasectomy is an effective and safe form of male contraceptive currently used by 42-60 million men worldwide.3 In 2015, over 500,000 vasectomies were performed in the United States.4 Of men who undergo vasectomy, approximately 6% of them will eventually seek a surgical reversal.5 Most men in this situation will undergo a vasovasostomy (VV), however a smaller subset will require epididymovasostomy (EV).
-Men need an EV when there is epididymal obstruction as evidenced by absence of sperm or sperm parts in the vasal fluid in conjunction with thick, pasty vasal fluid,6 and is more likely to be required if there is a prolonged obstructive interval.^{7,8}
+Vasectomy is an effective and safe form of male contraception currently used by 42-60 million men worldwide.
+In 2015, over 500 000 vasectomies were performed in the U.S. Of men who undergo vasectomy, approximately 6% of them will eventually seek a surgical reversal.
+Most men in this situation will undergo a vasovasostomy (VV); however, a smaller subset will require epididymovasostomy (EV).
+Men need an EV when there is epididymal obstruction, as evidenced by absence of sperm or sperm parts in the vasal fluid in conjunction with thick, pasty vasal fluid, and is more likely to be required if there is a prolonged obstructive interval.

-While multiple nomograms and prediction tools have been developed to predict the success of vasovasotomy,^{9-11} and some of these studies include men who underwent EV,12 no models have looked specifically at men undergoing bilateral epididymovasostomy at time of vasectomy reversal.
+While multiple nomograms and prediction tools have been developed to predict the success of VV,9-11 and some of these studies include men who underwent EV, no models have looked specifically at men undergoing bilateral EV at time of vasectomy reversal (VR).

-Success of an EV is highly dependent on specialized training in microsurgery.^{8,13} Recognizing that published patency rates and pregnancy rates after EV are lower than VV12, every effort to predict factors that may influence success are imperative for the surgeon and patient to understand.
-Our objective was to use multi-institutional data in order to predict which factors may influence success after bilateral EV at time of vasectomy reversal.
-We hypothesized that there may be preoperative and operative factors that predict for a successful outcome.
+The success of an EV is highly dependent on specialized training in microsurgery.
+Recognizing that published patency rates and pregnancy rates after EV are lower than VV, every factor that may influence success is imperative for the surgeon and patient to understand.
+Our objective was to use multi-institutional data to predict which factors influence success after bilateral EV at time of VR.
+We hypothesized that there may be preoperative and operative factors that predict a successful outcome.